More and more of us are becoming aware that people now expect a personalised customer experience when they engage with us.

 That doesn’t mean you should keep more information than absolutely necessary (again, GDPR), but you can still ensure you have all the information you need to provide the most personalised shopping experience possible.

 Interactive stories or videos are a fantastic way of getting your customers fully engaged and participating in your experience.
 Why?
 Because it puts them in the driving seat and gives them control of what happens next – so it feels more personal.

 It’s not exactly a new concept – over the years, this has been a tried and tested way to get people engaging with brands.
 For instance, do you remember a few years ago when everyone was talking about Honda’s campaign for the Civic R; The Other Side?

 This campaign gave Honda practically unheard of levels of attention in their industry, and doubled traffic to Civic’s website.
 And now that we’re seeing things like Black Mirror’s ‘Bandersnatch’ and other interactive shows, it couldn’t be more timely.

 TIP: Even if you’re not developing an interactive touchscreen experience, interactive content in general is a surefire winner if you want to really get people engaged!
-Check out these statistics, for a start.
+Check out these compelling interactive content statistics, for a start.

 Don’t forget the little things!